-Preparation for clinical education begins in the first professional semester with Clinical Education Orientation, a seminar-style course introducing students to clinical education specific policies, procedures, and requirements.
-Clinical affiliations begin in the summer, immediately following the first professional year with Clinical Education I, a seven-week, full-time placement.
+Preparation for clinical education begins in the first professional semester with Clinical Experience I, where students will be assigned to a supervising Clinical Instructor (CI) and have the opportunity to participate in foundational patient care activities such as patient interviews and documentation, examination strategies, and interdisciplinary team interactions while demonstrating professional behaviors in a part-time clinical experience Full Clinical affiliations begin in the summer, immediately following the second professional year.
 Clinical Education II and III span 14 weeks and occur in the summer between the second and third professional years.
 Clinical Education IV is the final 16-week affiliation occurring in the spring of the third professional year prior to completion of the Doctor of Physical Therapy Program and graduation.
 Students are responsible for tuition, housing, and/or travel expenses depending on clinical placement, including summer clinical affiliations.

-Each student will complete a total of 37 weeks of Clinical Education during the professional phase of study.
+Each student will complete a total of 30 weeks of full-time Clinical Education during the professional phase of study.
+An additional five weeks of clinical experience is spread across the first and second semesters of the first professional year.
 Students must have access to an automobile for clinical education assignments beginning in the first professional semester.
 Students should expect to travel and assume housing costs for at least one or more clinical affiliations depending on availability and placement.
 The cost of housing, meals, and transportation is dependent on the location of the clinical assignment.
 Clinical sites are available regionally and nationally.
 All students will complete at least one affiliation outside of Pennsylvania (or out of state).
 Attempts will be made to accommodate individual needs and desires for clinical placement; however, the Director of Clinical Education makes the final placement decision based on site availability and applicability and student learning needs.